manxeguin/blog/pages/posts/nextjs-vertical-microfrontends.md

 ## OpenNext

-As I said before, [OpenNext](https://open-next.js.org/) OpenNext is an open-source framework that allows you to create your own implementation of your NextJS request handler.
+As I said before, [OpenNext](https://open-next.js.org/) is an open-source framework that allows you to create your own implementation of your NextJS request handler.
 By default, it contains wrappers to deploy it to AWS Lambda, but version 3 allows you to define your own wrapper of the NextJS request handler, which is very useful in case you want to customize each NextJS app you build with all the features mentioned above.

 Here’s an example of how to add your custom request handler.
 This code snippet demonstrates the configuration for OpenNext: